Learn how to create low impact earth walls using an ancient construction method.

 Flexible in design and application, rammed earth has excellent thermal mass, load bearing, fireproof and acoustic properties as well as embodying low-tech construction methods.
 This two day hands-on course gives a good grounding in this building method and its application around the world.

-This course is for anyone with an interest in natural building materials and methods.
-This includes architects, engineers, surveyors, contractors, students, owner builders, local authority regulators, farmers, developing economy workers and DIYers.
+This course is for anyone with an interest in natural building materials and methods: architects, engineers, surveyors, contractors, students, owner builders, local authority regulators, farmers, developing economy workers and DIYers alike.

-It’s in BREEAM and the National Building Specification, there’s a national standard for it in 15 African countries and you can get a loan to build with it in the UK from the Ecological Building Society, so what’s holding you back?
+Rammed earth is in BREEAM and the National Building Specification, there’s a national standard for it in all African countries and you can get a loan to build with it in the UK from the Ecological Building Society.

 Meet your tutors